fedimint/fedimint/docs/backup_and_recovery.md

 ## Introduction

 The client uses [the deterministic e-cash derivation scheme](./recoverable_e-cash.md).
-This allows e-cash recovery from the root key (exported and backed up securely during wallet creation) in case of data corruption or losing access to the wallet.
+This allows e-cash recovery from the root key (exported and backed up securely during wallet creation) in case of data corruption or loss of access to the wallet.

 Using the root key it's possible to deterministically derive all the secret material, and by matching it against publicly available Fedimint federation history, recreate all the lost data.